ajv-validator/ajv/README.md

   - `false` - skip schema validation.
 - _addUsedSchema_: by default methods `compile` and `validate` add schemas to the instance if they have `$id` (or `id`) property that doesn't start with "#".
 If `$id` is present and it is not unique the exception will be thrown.
 Set this option to `false` to skip adding schemas to the instance and the `$id` uniqueness check when these methods are used.
 This option does not affect `addSchema` method.
 - _inlineRefs_: Affects compilation of referenced schemas.
 Option values:
-  - `true` (default) - the referenced schemas that don't have refs in them are inlined, regardless of their size - that substantially improves performance at the cost of the bigger size of compiled schema functions.
+  - `true` (default) - the referenced schemas that don't have refs in them are inlined, regardless of their size - it improves performance.
-  - `false` - to not inline referenced schemas (they will be compiled as separate functions).
+  - `false` - to not inline referenced schemas (they will always be compiled as separate functions).
-  - integer number - to limit the maximum number of keywords of the schema that will be inlined.
+  - integer number - to limit the maximum number of keywords of the schema that will be inlined (to balance the total size of compiled functions and performance).
 - _passContext_: pass validation context to _compile_ and _validate_ keyword functions.
 If this option is `true` and you pass some context to the compiled validation function with `validate.call(context, data)`, the `context` will be available as `this` in your keywords.
 By default `this` is Ajv instance.
 - _loopRequired_: by default `required` keyword is compiled into a single expression (or a sequence of statements in `allErrors` mode).
 In case of a very large number of properties in this keyword it may result in a very big validation function.
 Pass integer to set the number of properties above which `required` keyword will be validated in a loop - smaller validation function size but also worse performance.
 - _loopEnum_ (NEW in v7): by default `enum` keyword is compiled into a single expression.
 In case of a very large number of allowed values it may result in a large validation function.
 Pass integer to set the number of values above which `enum` keyword will be validated in a loop.